Got an idea? We’re here to help.

 GO! is primarily a German-language programme, so German skills are beneficial.
 In exceptional cases, participation in English is possible, provided participants are willing to work with translated materials and partly German-language content.

-Further information and registration options for GO!
+Further information and registration options forGO!

-YES!
-(Young Entrepreneurs in Science) is an initiative specifically designed for Master’s students, PhD candidates and postdocs from all disciplines at German universities to inspire entrepreneurial thinking.
+YES is an initiative specifically designed for Master’s students, PhD candidates and postdocs from all disciplines at German universities to inspire entrepreneurial thinking.
 Through workshops and webinars, participants explore entrepreneurship as a career option or identify the business potential of their research ideas while developing entrepreneurial skills that are valuable both for founding a startup and for innovative roles in academia and industry.
 A large share of the workshops is held in English; detailed information about the respective event language can be found in the individual event descriptions.
 This opens up entirely new career and development opportunities.

-Further information and registration options for YES!
+Further information and registration options for YES

 Scientific research holds enormous potential — yet the transition from research to real-world application often remains underutilized.
 This is exactly where Hochschule Hof is strengthening its activities in the field of research-based entrepreneurship: